 That said, when the first song on the album “I Forgot That You Existed” cues up, you might be quick to assume otherwise.
 A critic could easily roll his or her eyes and say, “Here she goes again, writing a song about someone who did her wrong!”
 Except that would be missing the point.
 This song has feel-good undertones to it with a bouncy musical arrangement and lyrics that speak not to revenge but to the relief of being free from a toxic relationship (in this case, likely a friendship).
 And I don’t think it’s a coincidence that it’s the very first of the eighteen tracks.
 I see that as a deliberate message: Now that I’ve gotten that song out of my system, let’s move forward and explore love in all its different shades.

-Nuts or not (and the photo below might convince you that I am…), let’s get to my favorite tracks on the album.
-In addition to the sublime songs “The Archer” and “Lover,” here are my other album highlights:“Cruel Summer”
+Now let’s get to my favorite tracks on the album.
+In addition to the sublime songs “The Archer” and “Lover,” here are my other album highlights, which can be enjoyed with or without a knife:“Cruel Summer”

 This cool and passionate track is pop music at its very best.
 The song contains strong synthesizer sounds reminiscent of Reputation, but the key here is that those sounds don’t overpower Taylor’s voice.
 Rather, they add to her intensity as she takes us through the pulsing verses into the gorgeous layers of the chorus into that forceful bridge.
 When she shouts, “He looks up grinning like a devil!” it hits you in the gut.